walder/Skynet-IADS/README.md

 ```

 ## Advanced setup
 This is the danger zone.
+Call Kenny Loggins.
 Some experience with scripting is recommended.
 You can handcraft your IADS if you like, with the following functions.
 If you refrence units that don't exist a message will be displayed when the mission loads.

 ### Adding a command center